katrinleinweber/Markdown-for-bio-scientists/README.md

 `~~strike out~~`  ~~strike out~~
 ---               ---

-> - fast to type & easy to read
+> - fast to type & easy to read (for both human & machine)
 > - defined in 2004 by John Gruber[^df] & Aaron Swartz
 > - designed for web publishing => converts to HTML
 > - has links, images, lists, quotes, etc.